cmsmcq/Aparecium/README.md

 For grammars of a few thousand characters (like that for ixml itself), it currently takes tens of minutes to compile the grammar.

+Version 2022-06 passes all tests in the ixml test catalog as of 20 June, with the exception of those involving insertions.

 ## How to use Aparecium to experiment with ixml

+Clone the repository, or download the zip file offered by Github, and unzip it in a location of your choice.

 The easiest way to play around is to load one of the query modules from the `demos/` subdirectory into BaseX (or Oxygen, but see below) and